farant/catholic-3rd-millennium/README.md

 2. Are all human systems categorizable as governments?
 2.1.
 No, there are many human systems that are not governments.
-2.1.1 Examples include: the Church, the family, businesses, groups of friends,
+2.1.1.
+Examples include: the Church, the family, businesses, groups of friends,
        religious communities and volunteer groups.

-3. What is the distinguising quality of a "government" that distinguishes it from other kinds of human systems?
+3. What is the distinguishing quality of a "government" that distinguishes it from other kinds of human systems?
 3.1.
 The distinguishing quality of a government is a that it is larger than a family and
      it exercises the function of creating laws with the ability to enforce those laws